 Planetarium shows are fun and exciting for adults and children alike, and combine an Educational Program with a Dark Sky Show for an hour long show.
 Using the Spitz A3P Star Machine, visitors are treated to the night sky as it would be seen that night.
-Show topics vary, and requests can be made for private shows.
+With our new GeoDeome Evolver projector and Uniview software, we can take visitors on a tour of the Solar System, a tour of moons, and a tour of the entire Cosmos.
+Show topics vary (some examples are listed below), and requests can be made for private shows.

 (Each show last approximately 30 mins)

 The classical sky: A general introduction to the night sky as western civilizations know it.
 No two shows are alike!
 May include circumpolar constellations and seasonal constellations, current astronomical events, or commonly asked questions about the night sky.